Business Exit Strategy Survey Research & Analysis

 Although entrepreneurs dislike the unsteady flow of income, they are willing to take on the risk of losses inherent in owning a business.
 Another issue that deters business owners is the time commitment their companies require.
 Thirty percent of individuals that responded to the question regarded not having much free time as the biggest headache in business ownership.
 Since most entrepreneurs view their business as a full time job, they see it as an endeavor that takes up the majority of their time.
 Furthermore, since very few entrepreneurs view their business as a hobby as mentioned above, they would typically enjoy having more spare time to indulge in leisure activities.

 The biggest uncertainty regarding the future of business that entrepreneurs are anxious to resolve involves changes in government regulations.
-The qualitative responses to Question 5 on the survey allow for the generalization that a large majority of entrepreneurs see government intervention in the market as a nuisance and would prefer either less regulation or fewer changes in regulation.
+The qualitative responses of the Business Exit Strategy study for Question 5 on the survey allow for the generalization that a large majority of entrepreneurs see government intervention in the market as a nuisance and would prefer either less regulation or fewer changes in regulation.

 Many business owners indicated that they are unhappy with the current government and see regulation as meant to hurt their business rather than facilitate it.
 Tax policies, Obamacare, and other sorts of regulations are substantial deterrents to business owners.
 They directly relate the actions of the government to the current state of the economy.
 The past few years have disrupted the trend of economic growth and this disruption has created uncertainty in the direction the economy will take.